seoluke7203/SFU-Transiter/README.md

 ### About
 The ultimate transit app for SFU Students.
+Rate, comment, ride.
+Use this app to view top rated buses and see what other people think about the ride.

 ### Features
 - Display live user ratings and reviews for each bus stops for 143, 144, 145